kelaun/puppet/modules/repositories/README.md

 ## Usage

-Only use this if you need RPMFusion repositories for some software.
+Only use this if you need the repositories for some software.
-The best way to use this module is to require it inside the module that will install software from it as otherwise RPMFusion is not needed.
+The best way to use this module is to require it inside the module that will install software from it as otherwise the repositories are not needed.

 ## Limitations